kryptokrauts/nft-watch-dao/docs/shielding.md

 *Note: Shielding is only targeting NFT collections, not individual accounts!*

 ## Shielding Fee
+The shielding fee is introduced for several reasons:

+1. Drive Guard interest which will lead to sustainability of the platform
+1. Give back to the community:
+    - Buy SOON SPOT NFTs to promote shielded collections
+    - Host giveaways
+    - ...
+1. Encourage NFT marketplaces to adopt NFT Watch DAO
+1. Provide added friction to scammers

-As the shielding process requires some effort from the [Guards](guards.md) to perform the Basic Check and to create a report according to the [Report Template](https://docs.google.com/spreadsheets/d/1iSVNuCF7yMAfQfR6yZ1VLHVxWM6PFCtaySH5Nf34rRw/edit#gid=0), NFT Watch DAO charges a fee of currently `12500.0000 XPR` for shielding.
+Currently, NFT Watch DAO charges a fee of `12500.0000 XPR` for shielding.

-In order to encourage different NFT marketplaces to utilize shielding, the NFT marketplace where the shielding request has been submitted, will also get a small compensation.

-Currently, the fee distribution is defined as follows:
+The fee distribution is defined as follows:

 - 50% Guard that performs the review and creats the shielding report
 - 40% NFT Watch DAO